linz/postgresql-tableversion/doc/table_version.md

 **Returns**

-A tableset of changed rows containing the each row that has been inserted, updated or deleted between teh start and end revisions.
+A tableset of changed rows containing the each row that has been inserted, updated or deleted between the start and end revisions.
 The '_diff_action' column contains the type of modification for each row.
 The _diff_action value can be one of: